Working Together: The Benefits

 Win for the Business

-• Remove the Hiring Guesswork Hiring can be time-consuming and drain resources.
+Business leaders who have helped build partnerships see the clear advantages, with access to a pool of qualified and skilled candidates.- Remove the Hiring Guesswork Hiring can be time-consuming and drain resources.
 When individuals have access to the skills training valued by businesses, they enter employment better prepared to meet their employer’s expectations.
 For businesses, they can be assured individuals will meet their skill requirements, since they worked with the community college to provide input or develop the training program.

 “Fishing in the experienced talent pool is expensive.
 We believe we can hire and build people out of a program and into job…that way is a better value proposition.”